 - A revised library review proposal, based on a lower reduction in budget provision than originally proposed

 - An option to investigate alternative, more cost-effective community transport solutions.

 Among the following options originally proposed, but rejected after our engagement exercise was:

 - Withdrawal of visiting specialists in music and PE to primary schools

 - A reduction in grey and brown bin collection to four-weekly

 - An end to the treatment of invasive species

 - Closure of public conveniences

 - A review and reduction of respite provision – adult / all care groups.

 This was the first time Stirling Council had undertaken the PBB approach to business planning, which is a transparent method of financial decision-making that outlines all costs and proposed savings for the next five years.
-PBB also helps to clearly identify where services may need to be reduced or can no longer be delivered.
+PBB also helps to identify where services may need to be reduced or can no longer be delivered.
 Many of the agreed PBB Year One options have now been successfully implemented, while others are being introduced.